On eigenvalues of a high-dimensional spatial-sign covariance matrix: Proofs of the main results

+Note that by Lemma \ref{st}, the matrix $\bSigma$ and $\T$ defined in \eqref{tcr} are asymptotically equivalent and the last six quantities are bounded in absolute value by $|z|/v$ for any $z=u+iv\in \mathbb C^+$.
+Now we split $\widehat M_{n}(z)$ into two parts as

-\item[]{\bf Step 2}: Finite dimensional convergence of $M_n^{(2)}(z)$.
-Let $z_1,\ldots,z_q$ be any $q$ complex numbers on $\mathcal C_n$, this step approximates joint distribution of $\big[M^{(2)}_n(z_1),\ldots,$ $M^{(2)}_n(z_q)\big]$ through the martingale CLT in Lemma \ref{MCLT}.
-Beyond the techniques used in \cite{BS04}, a particularly important problem is to find new approaches to deal with the non-linear correlation structure among the entries of $\s(\bx_j-\bmu)$.
-And such non-linear correlation is actually introduced by the spatial-sign transform of the data, to be precise, the sign function $\|\bx_j-\bmu\|$ that appears in the denominator of $\s(\bx_j-\bmu)$.
-To this end, by giving an asymptotic expansion of $\s(\bx_j-\bmu)$, we develop a new Lemma \ref{double-e} concerning the covariance of certain quadratic forms, which turns out to be one of the cornerstones for establishing our new CLT.
+Hence, the convergence of $\widehat M_{n}(z)$ can be obtained through the following three steps. \begin{itemize} \item[]{\bf Step 1}: Finite dimensional convergence of $M_n^{(1)}(z)$.
+Let $z_1,\ldots,z_q$ be any $q$ complex numbers on $\mathcal C_n$, this step approximates joint distribution of

+through martingale CLT \citep{B95}.
+Beyond the techniques used in \cite{BS04}, a particularly important problem is to find new approaches to deal with the non-linear correlation structure among the entries of $\s(\bx_j)$.
+And such non-linear correlation is actually introduced by the spatial-sign transform of the data, to be precise, the norm $\|\bx_j\|$ that appears in the denominator of $\s(\bx_j)$.
+To this end, by giving an asymptotic expansion of $\s(\bx_j)$, we develop Lemma \ref{double-e} concerning the covariance of certain quadratic forms, which turns out to be one of the cornerstones for establishing our new CLT.

-\item[] {\bf Step 3}: Tightness of $M_n^{(1)}(z)$ and $M_n^{(2)}(z)$ on $\mathcal C_n$.
+\item[] {\bf Step 2}: Tightness of $M_n^{(1)}(z)$ on $\mathcal C_n$.
 We illustrate in this step the basic idea for proving the tightness.
-A key element is controlling the probability of extreme eigenvalues falling outside of the contour $\mathcal C$, which is detailed in Lemma \ref{lambda-bound}.
-By virtue of this and Lemmas \ref{ineq}, the tightness can be obtained following similar arguments in \cite{BS04} and \cite{Z15}.
+As shown in \eqref{hprob}, the probability of extreme eigenvalues falling outside the contour $\mathcal C$ can be well controlled.
+By virtue of this and Lemma \ref{ineq}, the tightness can be obtained following similar arguments in \cite{BS04}.

-\item[] {\bf Step 4}: Convergence of $M_n^{(3)}(z)$.
-In this final step, we approximate the quantity $M_n^{(3)}(z)$.
-In parallel with Step 2, dealing with the nonlinear effects as shown in Lemma \ref{double-e} is the central work in this part, which results in several new terms in the mean functions $\bmu_1(z)$ and $\bmu_2(z)$. \end{itemize}
+\item[] {\bf Step 3}: Convergence of $M_n^{(2)}(z)$.
+In this final step, we approximate the quantity $M_n^{(2)}(z)$.
+In parallel with {\bf Step 1}, dealing with the nonlinear effects as shown in Lemma \ref{double-e} is the main focus in this part.
+As will be seen, such nonlinear effects will contribute several new terms to the mean of $\bxi_n$. \end{itemize}

-Through similar steps of truncation, centralization and renormalization as in \cite{BS04}, by the moment conditions in Assumption (b), one may assume that { where $\eta_n\downarrow0$ and $\eta_n n^{1/4}\to\infty$.} In addition, we assume $\|\bSigma\|\leq1$ for all $p$ and denote by $K$ some constant that can vary from place to place.
-Some quantities are listed below which will be used frequently throughout the proof.